27 June 2009

 Seeing the picture of the Michael Jackson whom I had forgotten, I had a daydream yesterday morning.

-Michael Jackson is nineteen years old, the night of Elvis' death.
 The King's shade comes to Michael in a dream.
 The world is going to need a King of Pop, Elvis tells him.
-He plays a single note on his guitar, and Jackson feels it for just the length of a single heartbeat: perfect poise in front of an audience of a hundred thousand, their voices raised with his in joy.
+He plays a single note on his guitar and for just the length of a single heartbeat the note hangs in the air and Michael can feel what it will be like, to hold perfect poise in front of an audience of a hundred thousand, their voices raised with his in joy.

-The shade of Robert Johnson is there too.
-I can tell you how it can be you says the Grandfather.
-My legend is true, and I can teach you the secret.
+I can tell you how it can be you.
+My legend is true, and I can teach you how I did it.
 But the legend is also right that there's a price.
 You will be mocked.
 You will go mad.
 You will hack at your own flesh.
 You will commit the worst crime you can imagine.
-But the moment which Elvis showed him is still singing in Michael Jackson's heart.
+You will burn.